Krizz Kaliko

 Samuel William Christopher Watson (born March 7, 1974), better known by his stage name Krizz Kaliko, is an American rapper, singer, songwriter, and voice actor.
 He is a longtime collaborator with fellow hometown native Tech N9ne and was signed to Strange Music from its inception in 1999 up to forming his own label Ear House Inc. in 2021.

+Krizz Kaliko has released seven studio albums and has collaborated with other artists such as Snow tha Product, E-40, T-Pain, Twista, Eminem, Lil Wayne, Paul Wall, Jelly Roll, Chamillionaire, Snoop Dogg, 8Ball & MJG, Kendrick Lamar, and Ice Cube.

 Career

 Krizz Kaliko began his musical career in the late 1990s when he began working with local producer IcyRoc Kraven.
 Another local rapper by the name of Tech N9ne was also collaborating with IcyRoc at the time, which led to the two rappers meeting.
 At the time, Tech N9ne was working on a song titled "Who You Came To See" and Kaliko made a comment that the song could have a better hook.
 Tech offered up the opportunity to prove his case, and Tech was blown away when Kaliko did.
 Tech would bring Kaliko into his "inner circle", which would eventually result in Kaliko signing to the new-found label Strange Music co-owned by Tech N9ne and Travis O'Guin.